rnabioco/rbi-website/content/education/informatics-fellows/office-hours/index.md

 ---

 {{% alert note %}}
-Beginning the week of March 16, in-person office hours have been cancelled due to COVID-19.
-Please email <rbi.fellows@cuanschutz.edu> to schedule a remote consulation via Zoom or Skype.
+Office hours have been moved due to remote consultations via Zoom.
+Please schedule time with us using the calendly app shown below.
 {{% /alert %}}

 *Bash*-ing your head?